 In every New York city church with music I’ve explored, I’ve found those qualities at churches in Harlem.

-Sunday can be a big day for congregants.
-Some will dress formally, becoming more outwardly beautiful.
+Sunday can be a big day for congregants – some will dress formally, becoming more outwardly beautiful.
 So, if you go, go as a participant, not a gawker.
 Dress nicely; no ball caps, no shorts, no flip-flops; put some money in the collection basket.
-Sometimes the donation basket passes two times; give twice.
+Sometimes the collection basket passes two times; give twice.
 No cameras, no recording.
 Try to seize the moment as a feeling to memorize, not a document to hold.

 Canaan Baptist Church of Christ (132 West 116th Street, (212) 866-0301).